· browse our website (www.saxon-brands.com);

 In certain circumstances, we use your personal data only to the extent required in order to enable us to comply with our legal obligations, including to detect, prevent and investigate fraud or to facilitate the exercise of your consumer rights.
 In addition, we may need to use your personal data to detect, prevent and investigate any other actual or suspected violations of law or misuse of our website.

-Data protection law requires us to only process your personal data if we satisfy one or more legal grounds.
-These are set out in data protection law and we rely on a number of different grounds for the processing we carry out.
+Applicable data protection law requires us to only process your personal data if we satisfy one or more legal grounds.
+These are set out in law and we rely on a number of different grounds for the processing we carry out, depending on the purposes of the processing.
 These are as follows:

 Necessary for the performance of a contract and to comply with our legal obligations